julien-muke/aws-ai-enhanced-ci-cd-pipeline/README.md

 👉 Watch the full tutorial for Part 1 on YouTube: https://youtu.be/1k6s4shjpRc

-Part 2: Injecting AI for a Future-Proof Workflow
+### Part 2: Injecting AI for a Future-Proof Workflow

-This is where we make the pipeline intelligent using the latest AWS services.
+This is where we make the pipeline intelligent using the latest AI AWS services.

 👉 Watch the full tutorial for Part 2 on YouTube: https://youtu.be/1k6s4shjpRc